Nathan772208/satisfaculty/README.md

 ## Example

-Example data files are available in the [`example/`](https://github.com/zsunberg/satisfaculty/tree/main/example) directory of the repository.
+Example data files and a script are available in the [`example/`](https://github.com/zsunberg/satisfaculty/tree/main/example) directory of the repository.

 ## Documentation